 Our scenario analysis identified potential risks within our value chain associated with the physical impacts of climate change.
-For example, an extreme weather event such as a hurricane could halt operations at a supplier's facility, disrupting our access to key manufacturing components, chemicals or other materials.
+Extreme weather events, such as a hurricane, could halt operations at a supplier's facility, disrupting our access to key manufacturing components, chemicals or other materials.